redhat-developer/odo/docs/website/docs/command-reference/json-output.md

 ## odo analyze -o json

-The `analyze` command analyzes the files in the current directory to select the best devfiles to use, from the devfiles in the registries defined in the list of preferred registries with the command `odo preference registry`.
+The `analyze` command analyzes the files in the current directory to select the best devfiles to use, from the devfiles in the registries defined in the list of preferred registries with the command `odo preference view`.

 The output of this command contains a list of devfile name and registry name: